yuvalmGS/gigaspaces-wiki-jekyll/xap97/dump.markdown

 layout: post
 title:  Dump
 categories: XAP97
-parent: administration-and-monitoring-api.html
+parent: administration-and-monitoring-overview.html
-weight: 100
+weight: 200
 ---

-{% summary  %}Simple API to generate dump files of the runtime GigaSpaces environment.{% endsummary %}
+{% summary  %}{% endsummary %}

-# Overview

 The dump feature of the Admin API allows to easily generate dump information out of GigaSpaces runtime environment.
 Here is an example: